 There was a glimmer of hope for Nokia when the phone company announced its 2012 results last month.

-While the headline figure in the Nokia result – a loss of €2.3 billion – is shocking, the company made a €439 million profit in the fourth quarter.
+The headline figure in the Nokia result – a loss of €2.3 billion – is shocking.
+The company made a €439 million profit in the fourth quarter.
 In the same quarter a year earlier the company lost €954 million.

-Remember phone makers usually have a good quarter as sales take off in the run-up to Christmas.
-And some of the improved profit is due to the company dumping 25 percent of its staff during 2012.
+Phone makers usually have a good quarter as sales take off in the run-up to Christmas.
+Some of the improved profit is due to the company dumping 25 percent of its staff during 2012.
 Nokia’s figures also include revenue from the network division, Nokia Siemens Networks, which had a strong quarter.

 There’s talk that Nokia may have turned a corner.
 That’s premature.